iomesh/docs/docs/installation/setup-iomesh-storage.md

   accessCIDR: "172.96.1.0/24" # change to your own access network cidr
 ```

-3. Upgrade the IOMesh Cluster
+3. Apply the IOMesh Cluster config

 > **_NOTE_: `my-iomesh` is release name, maybe you want to modify it.**